Angels in the Outfield

 1/5

-There are very brief, incidental scenes involving adults drinking in a social or bar-like setting, but substance abuse is not a focus of the film.
+There is some very brief, background social drinking shown in a tavern setting, but it is not a focus of the story or glamorized.

 Frightening Scenes